Krein signatures of transfer operators for half-space topological insulators: Transfer operators of the planar models

 Therefore $\phi\in\ell^\infty(\ZM)\otimes\CM^{L}$ defined by $\phi(n_1)=e^{\imath \theta n_1}v_1(k_2)$ satisfies $H_1(k_2)\phi=E\phi$.
 From this we can now readily construct a Weyl sequence for $H_1(k_2)$ at energy $E$.
 Let $\chi_N\in\ell^2(\ZM)\otimes\CM^{L}$ be the indicator function to $ [-N,N]$.
 Then $\|\chi_N\phi\|=\Oo(N^{\frac{1}{2}})$ and set $\phi_N=\chi_N\phi/\|\chi_N\phi\|$.
 It follows that $\|(H_1(k_2)-E)\phi_N\|=\Oo(N^{-\frac{1}{2}})$ and we conclude that $E\in\sigma(H_1(k_2))$.
 Let us note that by translating the $\phi_N$ one can also obtain an orthonormal Weyl sequence so that $E$ is actually in the essential spectrum of $H_1(k_2)$.

 (ii) Follows directly from (i), \eqref{eq-transferFourier} and the analog of \eqref{eq-Hfibered}. $\Box$

 The proposition implies that the transfer operator $T_1^E$ is in $\GUM(\Kk,I)$ if and only if $E\not\in\sigma(H)$.
-As they do not have any spectrum on $\SM^1$, all the invariants constructed in Sections~\ref{sec-RealIndex} to \ref{sec-Z2index} are necessarily trivial though.
+As they do not have any spectrum on $\SM^1$, all the invariants introduced in Section~\ref{app} are necessarily trivial though.

-\subsection{Transfer operators of the half-plane models}
+\section{Transfer operators of the half-plane models}

 The half-plane transfer matrices $\widehat{T}_1^E$ are defined by the same formula \eqref{eq-transferopdef} as $T_1^E$, but with $A$ and $B$ replaced by $\widehat{A}$ and $\widehat{B}$, or differently stated, with $S_2$ replaced by $\widehat{S}_2$.
 The operator $\widehat{T}_1^E$ acts on the Krein space $\widehat{\Kk}=\ell^2(\NM)\otimes\CM^L\otimes\CM^2$ with the fundamental symmetry $I$ acting on the fiber $\CM^2$.
 To assure boundedness of $\widehat{T}_1^E$, we we will make the following assumption that again holds in most concrete situations.